raghavpuri2007/Custom-Blockchain/README.md

 # Java Blockchain Implementation 🔗

 A simple yet functional blockchain implementation in Java that demonstrates the core concepts of blockchain technology.
-This project serves as both an educational resource and a foundation for understanding how blockchains work.

 ---